-The months of hajj are the three.
+The months of Hajj are the three.

 These are the Arabic months of Shawwal, Dhul-Qadah and first ten days of Dhul Hijjah.
 Thus, one cannot put on Ihram before Shawwal.
 Hajj and 'Umrah are performed in three ways - ifrad, tamattu and qiran.

-- Ifrad involves first performing hajj and then Umrah.
+- Ifrad involves first performing Hajj and then Umrah.

-- Tamattu is when one first performs Umrah and then hajj, both in the same year with some break in between the two.
+- Tamattu is when one first performs Umrah and then Hajj, both in the same year with some break in between the two.

-- Qiran is when one puts on the 'Ihram with the intention of combining both hajj and 'Umrah without any break in between the two.
+- Qiran is when one puts on the 'Ihram with the intention of combining both Hajj and 'Umrah without any break in between the two.

-There are ten etiquettes of hajj.
-These are:
+There are ten etiquettes of Hajj:

 - Requite all wrongdoings and satisfy all adversaries.